matthewb66/bd_copyright_processor/Readme.md

 You will need to provide the BLACKDUCK_URL and BLACKDUCK_API_TOKEN to connect to a Black Duck server and specify a project and version for processing.
 Note that double quotes are required for names containing spaces.

-The script will ignore all copyrights without a date (use the `--notstrict` option to accept all copyrights).
+The script will ignore all copyrights without a date (use the `--notstrict` option to accept all copyrights, but note that this may cause some invalid copyrights to be output).

 It will look for code fragments in all source languages (use the `--code-languages XXX` option to specify specific languages to strip - available languages include `general,csharp,c,python,java,js,shell,xml,sql`).